com-lihaoyi/utest/readme.md

 As you can see, both `Test`s and `Result`s at the root of the tree are considered part of it.
 If you only want e.g. the `Result`s from the leaf tests, use the `.leaves` method to get an iterator for those.

 Note that tests within the suite can nested within each other, but only directly.
-E.g. you cannot define tests within `if`-statements or `for`-loops. utest relies on the test structure to be statically known at compile time.
+E.g. you cannot define tests within `if`-statements or `for`-loops. uTest relies on the test structure to be statically known at compile time.
 They can be nested arbitrarily deep:

 ```scala
 val test = TestSuite{